csb324/eleventy-obsidian-ninareth/notes/Inventory/Items/Deck of Illusions.md

 <span class="dataview inline-field"><span class="inline-field-key">Carried by</span><span class="inline-field-value">[[Rez]]</span></span>

 # Deck of Illusions
-A magical deck of cards with a small peice of paper attached to it that reads "For Isabelle".
+A magical deck of cards with a small piece of paper attached to it that reads "For Isabelle".

 Missing 10 cards
 	9 of diamonds